syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Working-with-Ribbon.md

 ContextMenu can be opened with right click on the `ToolStripItem` or `ToolStripTabItem`.

-1.	**Add to Quick Access Toolbar** (This option will be available only with right click on `ToolStripItem`) – Adds that respective item to the Quick Access Toolbar.
+1.**Add to Quick Access Toolbar** (This option will be available only with right click on `ToolStripItem`) – Adds that respective item to the Quick Access Toolbar.

-2.	**Customize Quick Access ToolBar** – Clicking the option will open the Customize Quick Access Toolbar Editor dialog which lets you do the following.
+2.**Customize Quick Access ToolBar** – Clicking the option will open the Customize Quick Access Toolbar Editor dialog which lets you do the following.

     *	Add new items,
     *	Remove the existing items or
     *	Change the order of the items

-3.	**Show Quick Access Toolbar Below the Ribbon** (or) **Show Quick Access Toolbar Above the Ribbon** – Allows to change the location of QAT.
+3.**Show Quick Access Toolbar Below the Ribbon** (or) **Show Quick Access Toolbar Above the Ribbon** – Allows to change the location of QAT.

-4.	**Customize the Ribbon** – RibbonControlAdv Tab and TabItems can be customized in run time using Ribbon Customization window.
+4.**Customize the Ribbon** – RibbonControlAdv Tab and TabItems can be customized in run time using Ribbon Customization window.

 Clicking the option will open the Customize Ribbon Editor dialog which lets you do the following.